+an inducator of operating performance, and should not be considered in isolation of as a substitute for measures of performance prepared in accordance with GAAP.
 FFO is a supplemental industry-wide measure of REIT operating performance, the definition of which was first proposed by NAREIT in 1991 (and clarified in 1995, 1999 and 2002).
 Since the introduction of the definition by NAREIT, the term has come to be widely used by REITs.
 Historical GAAP cost accounting for real estate assets implicitly assumes that the value of real estate assets diminishes predictably over time.
 Since real estate values instead have historically risen or fallen with market conditions, many industry investors have considered presentations of operating results for real estate companies that use historical GAAP cost accounting to be insufficient by themselves.
 Accordingly, we believe FFO (combined with our primary GAAP presentations) help improve our stockholders' ability to understand our operating performance.
 We only use FFO as a supplemental measure of operating performance.
 The following is a reconciliation between net income (loss) and FFO:

-His tor rical audited) Ja Period from nuary 1, 2005 to June 17, 2005 (unaudited) Period from May 6, 2004 to December 31, 2004 Т wo Fiscal Quarters Ended June 17, 2005 D Year Ended ecember 31, 2004 Net (loss)/income ¢ (11,086,066) ¢ (2,117,625) e 6,643,817 ¢ 9.942.956 Real estate related depreciation and Ф (11,000,000) Φ (2,117,025) Φ 0,043,617 Φ 5,342,330 amortization 8,703,130 1,053,283 15,921,772 33,050,368 FFO \$ (2,382,936) \$ (1,064,342) \$ 22,565,589 \$ 42,993,324
+His tor rical Pro Forma (unaudited) Fiscal Quarter Ended March 25, 2005 (unaudited) Period from May 6, 2004 to ecember 31, 2004 Fiscal Quarter Ended March 25, 2005 Fiscal Quarter Ended March 26, 2004 Fiscal Year Ended December 31, 2004 Net (loss)/income Real estate related depreciation \$ (5,261,511) \$ (2,117,625) \$ \$ 6,353,972 \$ 4,959,691 \$ 11,582,025 and amortization 4,362,146 1,053,283 7,122,302 6,821,451 29,256,399 FFO \$ (899,365) \$ (1,064,342) 9 \$ 13,476,274 \$ 11,781,142 \$ 40,838,424

 (2) EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization.
 We believe it is a useful financial performance measure for us and for our stockholders and is a complement to net income and other financial performance measures provided in accordance with GAAP.
-We use EBITDA to measure the financial performance of our operating performance.
-By excluding interest expenses, EBITDA measures our financial performance irrespective of our capital structure or how we finance our properties and operations.
-By excluding depreciation and amortization expense, which are not available to the hotels' financial performance, we can more accurately assess the financial performance of our hotels.
-Under GAAP, hotel properties are recorded at historical cost at the time of acquisition and are depreciated on a straight line basis.
-By excluding depreciation, we believe EBITDA provides a basis for measuring the financial performance of hotels unrelated to historical cost thowever, because EBITDA excludes depreciation and amortization, it does not measure the capital we require to maintain or preserve our fixed assets.
-In addition, because EBITDA does not reflect interest expense, it does not take into account the total amount of interest we pay on outstanding debt nor does it show trends in interest costs due to changes in outre of the term.
-Because we use EBITDA to evaluate our financial performance, we reconcile it to net income (loss) which is the most comparable financial measure calculated and presented in accordance with GAAP.
+We use EBITDA to measure the financial performance of our operating hotels because it excludes expenses such as depreciation and amortization, taxes and interest expense, which are not indicative of operating performance.
+By excluding interest expense, EBITDA measures our financial performance irrespective of our capital structure or how we finance our properties and operations.
+By excluding depreciation and amortization in expense, which can vary from hotel to hotel based on a variety of factors unrelated to the hotels' financial performance, we can more accurately assess the financial performance of obtels unrelated to the hotels' financial performance, we can more accurately assess the financial performance of obtels unrelated to historical cost at the time of acquisition and amortization, it does not measure the capital we require to maintain or preserve our fixed assets.
+In addition, because EBITDA does not reflect interest expense, it does not take into account the total amount of interest we pay on outstanding debt nor does it show trends in interest costs due to changes in interest rates.
+EBITDA, as calculated by us, may not be comparable to EBITDA reported by other companies that do not define EBITDA exactly as we define the term.
+Because we use EBITDA to accurate with GAAP.
 EBITDA does not represent cash generated from operating activities determined in accordance with GAAP, and should not be considered as an alternative to operating income or net income determined in accordance with GAAP as an indicator of performance or as an alternative to cash flows from operating activities as an indicator of liquidity.
 The following is a reconciliation between net income (loss) and EBITDA: